AngeloGaeta1990/bifxngs_community/README.md

 - ### Join us
      - Contains the form to join the bioinformatic NGS community
-     - First Name, Last Name and E-mail address are required info.
+     - Name, e-mail and password are required info.
      - Address info are optional, if added the user will be in touch with other members and events near him.
      - The user can select which sequencing workflow/workflows he is using.
      - The submit button changes color when the user selects it.
      - Form inputs are sent trough POST method to API server.
-     - A different background image has been chose matching the website theme.
      __________________________________________________________
      ![join us section](assets/images/join_us.PNG)

 - ### Contact us
      - Contains a form to submit an inquiry.
      - The user has to add the e-mail address.
-     - In the form an example of a typical inquiry is present.
+     - In the form a text suggesting were to write the inquiry is shown.
      - User can upload files up to 35MB by selecting the choose file button.
      - For files bigger than 35MB or compressed folder the customer can select the click here button and upload files to Kiteworks.
     ____________________________________________